Welcome back to the Rush Limbaugh Program here at the EIB Network.

 Let me just go through some names.

-Uh Barack Obama was not there, did not vote.
+Barack Obama was not there, did not vote.

 Sam Brownback was not there and did not vote.

-Diane Feinstein was not there and did not vote.
+Dianne Feinstein was not there and did not vote.

-The trial lawyers wanted to kill this bill because of course they make their living suing.
+The trial lawyers wanted to kill this bill because, of course, they make their living suing.

-They don't care who they are suing, they don't care who they're suing for, they sue.
+They don't care who they are suing.

 Trial lawyers.